rswilem/winwing-xplane-plugin/README.md

 4. Start X-Plane 12.
 5. Updating can be done by replacing the `Winwing` folder or using Skunkcrafts Updater if you have it installed.

+For linux, see the [Linux udev rules](#linux-udev-rules) section below to ensure proper permissions.

 ### Contributing

 - Fork the repository.